 From Hwy-1 south of Mendocino, Hwy-128 cuts diagonally across to US-101 through the lovely Anderson Valley, home to numerous fine wineries (including Husch, Navarro, and Kendall-Jackson) and the Anderson Valley Advertiser, one of California’s most outspoken local newspapers.
 Anderson Valley also has its own regional dialect, called “Boontling,” combining English, Scots-Irish, Spanish, and Native American words into a lighthearted lingo created, some say, simply to befuddle outsiders—or “shark the bright-lighters,” in the local lingo.

-To find out more, stop in the valley’s tiny main town, Boonville, at the All That Good Stuff gift shop and ad hoc information center.
-Fans of local food and wine will want to cross the highway to the Boonville Hotel (14050 Hwy-128, 707/895-2210, $125 and up), which has a wonderful restaurant (dinner only, alas) and wine bar.
+To find out more, stop in the valley’s tiny main town, Boonville, where the Boont Ferry Farm grocery store is an ad hoc information center.
+Fans of local food and wine will want to cross the highway to The Boonville Hotel (14050 Hwy-128, 707/895-2210, $145 and up), which has a wonderful restaurant (dinner only, alas) and wine bar.
 The historic building has upstairs rooms filled with art and furniture made by local craftspeople.
 Beer fans can make a pilgrimage east of town (toward Ukiah) to the partially solar-powered home of the Anderson Valley Brewing Company (17700 Hwy-253, 707/895-2337), where you can sample some of the world’s best beers, including the legendary Boont Amber Ale.